 4. Explain exactly how you want to sell your product

-Be clear about your distribution strategy and how you plan on selling it, whether it’s online or offline.
-Give them a clear view of your distribution and make sure to present it like you know what you’re talking about – even if you don’t.
+Be clear about your distribution strategy and how you plan to sell it, whether online or offline.
+Give them a clear view of your distribution, and make sure to present it like you know what you’re talking about – even if you don’t.

 5. Give deadlines and be realistic

 Manufacturers need to know when you plan on launching your product, so they can personalize the production line and deliver everything on time.

 But don’t forget to be realistic.
 For example, if you work with a private label manufacturer, it can take up 4 to 8 weeks after the order confirmation for your product to be shipped.
 White labeling is faster, while contract manufacturing is longer since it’s more customized.
 It’s important to remember that this is not an impulsive process that happens overnight; it takes weeks of planning and adapting to produce and deliver your product.

 Are you a first-timer and don’t know the difference between white label, private label, and contract manufacturing?
 Click here to find out more!

 When you have an idea, it’s normal to want to start producing right away and have samples on your table Monday morning.
 However, this is not realistic.
 You need to be reasonable with manufacturers and understand the complications that come with the industry.
 Depending on the product, the supply chain can be complicated and is constantly affected by external forces.

 Be aware that the unstable era we live in can even further slow the production process.
 It can happen, for example, that a supplier is having a hard time getting the raw materials needed, and because of that, the production line is delayed.
 Big worldwide events such as pandemics or wars can come in the way of the supply chain as well since many raw materials are imported from other countries.

 The 3 most important parameters to include in your product inquiry to private label manufacturers